-We all know how important a skincare routine is in keeping our skin healthy.
+We all know how important a skin care routine is in keeping our skin looking healthy.

 But what if we told you that’s not enough?

-The thing is, just as the food you eat affects different organs in the body, so does it contribute to your skin’s overall health.
+The thing is, just as the food you eat affects different organs in the body, so does it contribute to your skin’s overall look and feel.
 After all, isn’t the skin the largest organ in the body?

 That means it’s not enough to just take care of your skin’s surface!
 You have to take care of your skin from the inside, too.

-To this end, there are a number of food products you’d want to think twice about because of the damage they can do to your skin.
+To this end, there are several food products you’d want to think twice about because of the damage they can do to your skin.